 This will assist management in fulfilling their responsibilities for the financial reporting process.
-It will also assist the Audit Office understand better the agency and its environment and identify any significant risks at the planning stage.
+It will also assist the Audit Office to better understand the Agency and its environment and identify any significant risks at the planning stage.

 The planned scope and timing of the audit and significant risks should be documented in the minutes of the planning meeting.
-Management should also review the written communication from the Audit Office on the planned scope and timing of the audit and significant risks.
-For example in the annual engagement plan and/or engagement letter.
+Management should also review the written communication from the Audit Office on the planned scope and timing of the audit and significant risks, for example, in the annual engagement plan.

 Agencies should discuss with their audit teams what audit procedures are planned at Early Close, as well as ensuring the relevant financial statement areas are finalised and reconciled.
 Supporting documentation for these areas should be available for audit at Early Close.
-It is expected Early Close audit procedures will be set out in the Audit Office Engagement Plans.
+It is expected Early Close audit procedures will be set out in the Audit Office's Annual Engagement Plans.